 Although I count 15 pots and pans in my bulging kitchen cabinet, nearly half of them are mostly just taking up space.
 Below is a list of pots and pans that I have found to be indispensable for making my family’s meals (If you’re just starting out in the kitchen or are in very cramped quarters, you could get by with just numbers 1, 2, 4, and 5 below):

-1. Large (10 – 12 inch) stainless steel skillet (also called frying pan): My All-Clad skillet, probably the best wedding gift we received back in 1994 (a thousand thanks to my brother, Lincoln!), is excellent for browning or searing meats, sautéing vegetables, and making sauces.
+2. Large (10 – 12 inch) stainless steel skillet (also called frying pan): This is excellent for browning or searing meats, sautéing vegetables, and making sauces.
 It’s my first choice for sautéing unless I need to use a nonstick skillet.

-5. Medium (3 – 4 quart) stainless steel stockpot (also called saucepan): I use this beauty (this All-Clad was also a wedding gift from my wonderful brother) for steaming vegetables or rice or making small quantities of pasta.
+6. Medium (3 – 4 quart) stainless steel stockpot (also called saucepan): I use this beauty for steaming vegetables or rice or making small quantities of pasta.

 I have found that it is worth investing in good quality pots and pans that can really help get great meals on the table and don’t need to be replaced often, if ever.
 For help choosing great pots that will last for years, I recommend the kitchen store, Sur la Table, and/or using the product ratings and advice in Cook’s Illustrated and/or Consumer Reports.

 Now you have my list, but what are the pans you can’t imagine living without, or which are collecting dust and hogging space in your kitchen?
 Share your feedback with me and other Scramblers here or on The Scramble Facebook Page.